joaopege1/nutrition_assistant/README.md

 By maintaining simple lists of **safe** and **unsafe** foods, the app simplifies the creation of tailored meal plans and structured diets.
 This is my first complete personal project, built independently from the ground up.

+This is the link for the production demo: https://rcu-app-frontend.onrender.com/

 -----

 ## Features